Bifidelity Parameter Estimation Using Conditional Diffusion Models: Introduction

-As a result of these potential limitations, there has been a growing interest in developing machine-learning (ML) based uncertainty quantification methods, which can help mitigate the described efficiency issues while providing robust uncertainty quantification on parameter estimates.
+Recently in the machine learning community, there is growing interest in using machine learning methods for uncertainty-quantification tasks, which can help mitigate the described efficiency issues while providing a robust uncertainty quantification on parameter estimates.
 One approach is to introduce fast surrogate models, such as trained neural networks, to accelerate forward model evaluations within MCMC \cite{asher2015review, dunbar2021calibration, weber2020deep, xi2017calibration}.
 While potentially reducing computationally costs, the surrogate model must be globally accurate across the entire parameter domain to ensure reliable posterior samples, and hence sufficient training of such a surrogate model can become a challenge when the available data is sparse, noisy or incomplete.
 Generative modeling is a form of ML which has seen success in many applications, including image processing \cite{dhariwal2021diffusion, goodfellow2014generative, ho2020denoising, song2019generative, song2020score}, anomaly detection \cite{mimikos2024score,schlegl2017unsupervised} and natural language processing \cite{austin2021structured, hoogeboom2021argmax, ma2019flowseq}.
 Generative modeling architectures include variational auto-encoders (VAEs), generative adverserial networks (GANs), normalizing flows, and the diffusion model.
 VAEs enable generative modeling by using encoder-decoder architectures to transform samples to their low-dimensional, latent space representations for learning of the latent probability distribution, which is then used for sampling in parameter space via the decoder \cite{cheng2024bi,kingma2013auto,xu2024modeling}.
 This approach, however, may lead to a loss of interpretability and potential mode collapse due to insufficient information retained in the latent space.
 Normalizing flows have been extensively applied in uncertainty quantification (UQ) \cite{khorashadizadeh2023conditional,lu2022invertible,papamakarios2021normalizing,wang2023efficient,yang2024pseudoreversible}, leveraging invertible and differentiable transformations for mapping a standard Gaussian distribution to a desired target distribution.
 Despite the many advancements in flow designs, the requirement of tractable inverse maps and determinant of the maps' Jacobian matrix may limit the expressivity of these models and also result in high computational costs.
 GANs have also seen success for posterior sample generation \cite{chen2024learning, goodfellow2014generative, patel2021gan}, however, the unsupervised training for optimization of the adversarial loss function can lead to mode collapse and may require entropic regularization \cite{baptista2024conditional,li2018learning,salimans2016improved,yang2019adversarial}.